Chair, Winds & Percussion

-Assistant Professor of Practice
+Professor of practice

-Sharon Lavery’s extensive career has led her to conduct in preeminent concert halls across the United States, including Carnegie Hall on several occasions.
-Currently, she serves as resident conductor of the Thornton Symphony, Chamber Orchestra and Wind Ensemble at the University of Southern California Thornton School of Music.
-She has led the USC Thornton ensembles in concert on many occasions and, for seven years, served as music director of the Thornton Concert Orchestra.
-In addition to these duties at USC Thornton, Lavery teaches instrumental conducting classes.
+In conjunction with her professional duties, Ms. Lavery serves as Resident Conductor of the Thornton Symphony, Chamber Orchestra, and Thornton Winds at the University of Southern California.
+She has led USC’s ensembles in concert on countless occasions, and served as music director of the Thornton Concert Orchestra for seven years.
+In addition to these duties at USC, Lavery teaches instrumental conducting.

 - MM, New England Conservatory of Music, 1993; MM, USC Thornton School of Music, 2000